PleasePrompto/notebooklm-mcp/docs/usage-guide.md

 ---

-Remember: The power of this integration lies in letting your agent act as a **real researcher** – asking multiple questions, gathering context, and building comprehensive understanding before responding.
+Remember: The power of this integration lies in letting your agent **ask multiple questions** – gathering context and building comprehensive understanding before responding.
 Don't rush the research phase!